jshhhhh/MeowRun/myBlockchain/solidity/readme.md

 > Every transaction on Ethereum Virtual Machine costs us some amount of Gas.
 The lower the Gas consumption the better is your Solidity code.
 The Gas consumption of Memory is not very significant as compared to the gas consumption of Storage.
 Therefore, it is always better to use Memory for intermediate calculations and store the final result in Storage.

 ### Function
+#### Overriding
+> Base functions can be overridden by inheriting contracts to change their behavior if they are marked as virtual.
+The overriding function must then use the override keyword in the function header.
+The overriding function may only change the visibility of the overridden function from external to public.
+The mutability may be changed to a more strict one following the order: nonpayable can be overridden by view and pure. view can be overridden by pure. payable is an exception and cannot be changed to any other mutability.

+> Starting from Solidity 0.8.8, the override keyword is not required when overriding an interface function, except for the case where the function is defined in multiple bases.

 #### Modifier
 > Modifiers can be used to change the behaviour of functions in a declarative way.
 For example, you can use a modifier to automatically check a condition prior to executing the function.